Struggling to keep your team connected? Wondering how to motivate your people? Read our 5 key tips to motivating your people.

 1. Assessment of the work environment & employees’ wellbeing

 Employers are likely to come under intense scrutiny in how employee wellbeing is managed.
-As a responsible employer, the most important aspect of today’s planning on opening the workplace again is the company’s attention to health and safety.
+As a responsible employer, the most important aspect of planning to reopen the workplace is the company’s attention to health and safety.
 You should be undertaking a full risk assessment of the workplace now in preparation for a return to work.

 Remember that lockdown and isolation will have affected each employee in a different way.
 We advise employers to check on the perception of safety – even where you have taken all recommended measures to protect your employees, the media along with personal experiences during this pandemic will affect how safe an employee reacts to an ease on lockdown.
 The response should inform your re-entry plan along with your mental health support.